Quartz14/wt_hep_project/README.md

 * hep_home.html - updated home page with links
 * db_connect.php - contains the data required to connect to the database.
 It can be include in any php file, to reduce repeted code

-# TO DO:
-* Make site responsive to change in screen size
-* Update Home page
-* Add link to about page, and if its not a page, remove it from nav options
-* Events page

-* User ease of use related changes:
-  * make nav bar horizontal in profile, map page, delete favorites page
-  * remove location and details from profile footer